 Postmenopausal symptoms are still a bit of a taboo, but we think it’s time that changed.
 Most women reach menopause between their late forties and early sixties.
 In the UK, the average age is 51.
 This means that the period of being post-menopausal could stretch from your 50s to the end of your life – which could be over four decades!

 Read on to find out what to expect from your postmenopausal body…

 Doctors define menopause as the point at which a woman has gone 12 months without having a period.
-From this point on, you can consider yourself postmenopausal.
-Most women reach menopause between their late forties and early sixties.
-In the UK, the average age is 51.
+Then, from this point on, you can consider yourself postmenopausal.

 1. Your hot flushes will stop – eventually

 Postmenopausal breasts may shrink, change shape, lose firmness and become more prone to lumps.
+This is because weight can fluctuate during the menopause, meaning your breasts lose their elasticity.
 Time to go for that bra fitting.

 3. Your weight distribution will change